GEOS-ESM/GEOSldas/README.md

 This document explains how to build, set up, and run the GEOS land modeling and data assimilation system (`GEOSldas`) on the most common systems used by GMAO.
 Additional steps are needed on other systems.

+## Restructuring of GEOSldas repository

+On 26 March 2024, the GEOSldas repository was restructured and split into two repositories.
+The GEOSldas source code was moved from the present repository, the GEOSldas fixture, into a new repository, the [GEOSldas_GridComp](https://github.com/GEOS-ESM/GEOSldas_GridComp).
+The present repository now imports the [GEOSldas_GridComp](https://github.com/GEOS-ESM/GEOSldas_GridComp) as an external repository.
+Note that in the [GEOSldas_GridComp](https://github.com/GEOS-ESM/GEOSldas_GridComp), the "Applications" directory `src/Applications/LDAS_App` moved to `src/Components/GEOSldas_GridComp/GEOSldas_App`.

 ## How to Build GEOSldas

 ### Step 1: Load the Build Modules